lgonzalezrouco/pti/microservices/README.md

 On Ubuntu, as we used vm-driver=none, we don't need to do anything, as our single-node Kubernetes cluster it's running directly on the host machine.
 Your local Docker registry will be directly accessible by the Kubernetes commands.

-On macOS, Minikube uses it's own built-in Docker daemon.
+On **macOS and Windows with WSL2**, Minikube uses it's own built-in Docker daemon.
 So, if you build your images with your local Docker environment, they will not be directly accessible to Minikube.
 In order to overcome that problem, we will point our Docker commands directly to the Minikube built-in Docker daemon, building our images there, and making them directly accessible to Minikube.
 To accomplish that just do the following (only on macOS!):

 	eval $(minikube docker-env)